Injured on the job? Our Philadelphia workers’ compensation lawyers can make sure you receive the benefits you deserve.

 - The application is filed after the 120-day legal window

-- Employer alleges you use illegal substances while at work
+- They allege you use illegal substances

-Not without first speaking to a workers’ compensation attorney.
-If you agree to undergo this medical examination, you will likely waive some important rights or workers’ compensation benefits, and you may be giving the insurance company access to your private medical information.
-Also, since the doctor has been selected by the insurance company, their examination may not necessarily be focused on ensuring that you receive the best possible long-term care.
-This makes contacting a Philadelphia workers’ compensation lawyer imperative to your claim.
+Not without first speaking to law firm about your accident and your rights as an employee.
+If you agree to undergo this medical examination, you will likely waive some necessary rights or workers’ comp benefits.
+You also may be giving the insurer access to your private medical information.
+Furthermore, since the policy provider has selected the doctor, their examination may not necessarily focus on ensuring you receive the best possible long-term care.
+This makes contacting a lawyer imperative to your claim.

-A: Do not delay reporting your workplace injury.
+Do not delay reporting your injury.
 Immediately report your accident to your supervisor and ask them to fill out an incident report.
 In Pennsylvania, you must notify your supervisor at your place of employment within 120 days from the date of injury.
 If you do not, it can result in denial of your claim.
 Even if your injury seems minor, there’s no harm in reporting it just in case you start to feel more pain as time goes on.

-After you report your injury, insurance representatives may contact you asking for details.
-It’s important that you do not sign any insurance document or offer of settlement until a workers’ compensation lawyer has reviewed it first.
-If you have questions about how to apply for workers’ compensation, or if your claim has been denied, call Munley Law Personal Injury Attorneys today for a free consultation.
+Insurance representatives may contact you after you report your injury, asking for details.
+It’s essential that you do not sign any document or offer of settlement until an experienced legal professional has reviewed it first.
+If you have questions about how to apply for workers’ compensation or if your claim has been denied, call today for a free consultation with a Pennsylvania workers’ compensation lawyer at Munley Law.

 - Identifying potential third parties who might hold financial responsibility for injuries.